This big list of only the best winter vacations with snow is perfect for anyone who wants to embrace everything winter has to offer.

 - New York City, NY – Watch out for the fancy Christmas decorations all over the city, such as Rockefeller Center’s big Christmas tree.
 Stroll snowy Central Park and chill at one of the hundreds of cafes that would gladly serve you hot chocolate.

 - Washington, DC – Snow covering the city is a sight to behold.
-Winters here isn’t as flashy as NYC or LA, but the ice skating rinks, white monuments and that specific Christmas chill will definitely make your stroll all worth it.
+Winters here aren’t as bright as those in NYC, but the National Christmas Tree, the pop-up ice skating rinks, and the sight of white monuments against gray skies will definitely make for an unforgettable experience.
+Check out our list of free things to do in Washington, D.C.

-- Wisconsin’s Elkhart Lake Christmas – When it comes to Old World Christmas Market, Elkhart Lake locals and their all-out Christmas-time celebrations surely make you feel warm and fuzzy inside.
+- Elkhart Lake, Wisconsin – When it comes to Old World Christmas Market, Elkhart Lake locals and their all-out Christmas-time celebrations surely make you feel warm and fuzzy inside.

-- Atlanta, Georgia – It ranks #1 on KAYAK’s cheapest places to fly during winters (usually around $100 roundtrip from major cities), plus you can enjoy many outdoor parks like the Centennial Olympic Park and the Botanical Garden.
+- Atlanta, Georgia – It’s one of the cheapest places to fly during winters, plus you can enjoy many outdoor parks like the Centennial Olympic Park and the Botanical Garden.

 Where are Your Best Winter Vacations Ever?

-I hope you got an idea where to go for your upcoming winter trip.
+I hope you got an idea from our list of where to go for your upcoming winter trip.

 You see, the best winter vacations can be a subjective topic.
-My favorite winter destination now, with a toddler in tow, can change after a few years when my son is ready to hit the slopes.
+My favorite winter destination now, with two small children in tow, can change in a few years when my son is ready to hit the slopes.